 Family was, after all, of utmost importance in this new world order, and she had held the power of Egypt in her hands—had even worn the blue crown!—best of all, she was already one of the chosen, the long-necked beloved of the aten.
 So, like any social-climbing secondary son, Nefertiti "married" her own daughter and took the throne as a man, assuming as was traditional a new name, Smenkhare.
 That would help to explain why she disappears at the very moment Akhenaten's successor enters the picture.

 Like many ingenious solutions—and this age does seem to attract them—it didn't work.
 For whatever reason, Nefertiti couldn't cut it as "king," not that there hadn't been woman kings in Egypt who had taken male guise before.
-Hatshepsut, for instance, had portrayed herself as a man in more than one work of art (see above, Section 9).
-Perhaps the army in this day would back an effeminate male but not a masculinized woman as king.
+Hatshepsut, for instance, had portrayed herself with masculine attributes in more than one work of art (see above, Section 9).
+She had maintained herself on the throne with the support of the army, but perhaps the army in this day was willing to back an effeminate male but not a masculinized woman as king.
 Or perhaps Nefertiti was simply more beautiful than savvy.
 Despite all their protestations of hope for world peace, beauty pageant winners rarely achieve that aim.

 In any case, the elusive Smenkhare disappears two years into "his" reign.
-No tomb for Smenkhare has ever been located or looted or burial goods found.
-There is simply no further mention of him at all in ancient Egyptian history.
+No tomb for Smenkhare has ever been located nor have any of his burial goods been found.
+There is simply no further mention of him at all in Egyptian history.
 Though it's pure speculation, it's hard to believe Smenkhare wasn't assassinated by someone.
 After all, he had so many enemies, probably far more than what few supporters he could muster.
 Perhaps emissaries of the Amun priesthood did him in, or spies sent from an army unwilling to be led by a woman—again!—or even by a disgusted daughter-husband in league with some would-be-pharaoh, an actual man who was not her mother.
 Or perhaps it was all of them in league together, and with this we are dangerously close to writing the first draft of Murder on the Orient Express.

-Whatever the what-really-happened, Amarna culture left behind one of the most famous kings in history today—and one of the least famous kings in his own time—Tutankhamun, popularly known today as "King Tut."
-Originally Tutankhuaten (1336-1325 BCE), the boy-king succeeded Smenkhare to the throne.
-Fairly early in his reign, he was persuaded to change his name and, contrary to Akhenaten's policy, take the aten out and put "Amun" in.
+Whatever the what-really-happened, Amarna culture left behind one of the most famous kings in history today—and one of the least famous kings in his own time—Tutankhamun, popularly known as "King Tut."
+Originally named Tutankh(u)aten (1336-1325 BCE), the boy-king succeeded Smenkhare to the throne.
+Fairly early in his reign, he was persuaded to change his name and, doing exactly the opposite of Akhenaten when he assumed power, took the aten out and put "Amun" in.
 With that alone, the resurgence of the Amun cult is all too apparent.
-At some point during his reign, the royal court left Akhetaten and returned to Thebes, no doubt, into the warm embrace of the reigning priesthood much relieved to have their livelihood back on line.
-Their gratitude, in fact, would help explain the grandeur of Tutankhamun's burial, perhaps even to some extent the preservation of his tomb.
+At some point around this time, the royal court left Akhetaten and returned to Thebes, no doubt, into the warm embrace of the reigning priesthood much relieved to have their livelihood back on line.
+Their gratitude, in fact, would help explain the relative grandeur of Tutankhamun's burial.

-Tutankhamun's failure to survive and leave behind a male successor, which is hardly surprising for a nineteen-year-old, paved the way for a new dynasty and a world view far different from Akhenaten's.
-So, the Amarna Period ended essentially with this boy-king, only to be reborn in the modern excavation of El-Amarna and Thebes, and especially in the American archaeologist Howard Carter's famous discovery in 1922 of Tutankhamun's tomb and the splendors of his burial.
-The sheer magnificence of this tomb in and of itself is astounding and leaves one agog at what a real royal burial, like Ramses II's, must have entailed.
+Only nineteen years old when he died, Tutankhamun's failure to leave behind a male successor is hardly surprising and paved the way for a new dynasty and a world view far different from Akhenaten's.
+So, the Amarna Period ends with this boy-king, only to be reborn in the modern excavation of El-Amarna and Thebes, and especially in the American archaeologist Howard Carter's famous discovery in 1922 of Tutankhamun's tomb and its splendors.
+The magnificence of this hastily assembled burial is astounding, especially when one thinks what a real royal burial, like Ramses II's, must have entailed.

-In today's world, the pre-eminent issue surrounding Akhenaten is whether or not his religion did—or even could have!—influenced the development of Hebrew monotheism, a theology which the historical data suggest evolved several centuries later.
-The answer to that question depends on several factors.
-For instance, how alike are Hebrew and Egyptian monotheism?
+In today's world, the pre-eminent issue surrounding Akhenaten is whether or not his religion did—or even could have!—influenced the development of Hebrew monotheism, a theology which the historical data suggest evolved several centuries after Akhenaten's lifetime.
+The answer to that question depends on two main factors.
+How alike are Hebrew and Egyptian monotheism?
 And is there any way in which the Hebrews could realistically have had significant contact with atenism, enough to borrow elements from it or, if not, even just have been influenced by it?

-To answer the first, Hebrew monotheism differs in several significant ways from Akhenaten's religion.
-While the aten is an omnipotent divinity, it's also present specifically in the light of the sun-disk and the pharaoh's family, so its divinity is limited in a way the Hebrew deity's is not.
+To answer the first question, Hebrew monotheism differs in several significant ways from Akhenaten's religion.
+While the aten is an omnipotent, stand-alone divinity, it's also present specifically in the light of the sun-disk and the pharaoh's family, so its divinity is limited in a way the Hebrew deity's is not.
 The God of Israel acts through all sorts of different media: angels, rainbows, floodwaters and, as biblical Egyptians ought to know perfectly well, frogs.
 Nor was there any real attempt by Egyptian monotheists to extend the aten's power beyond Egypt, the way God's power is seen by later Hebrew prophets to embrace all creation.
-So, while Akhenaten claims the aten is universal, he speaks of it more like it's a pharaoh at the center of some cosmic court full of fawning minions—that is, like him.
+So, while Akhenaten claims the aten is universal, he speaks of it more like it's a pharaoh at the center of some cosmic court full of fawning, powerless minions—that is, it looks like him.

-In the so-called Egyptian Captivity which the Bible claims lasted several centuries, Hebrews did, in fact, live in Egypt, enslaved by powerful New Kingdom pharaohs until the Exodus in which Moses led them to freedom in the Holy Lands.
+In the so-called Egyptian Captivity which the Bible claims lasted several centuries, Hebrews did, in fact, live in Egypt, enslaved by powerful New Kingdom pharaohs until the Exodus when Moses led them to freedom in the Holy Lands.
 If that really happened, they must have been in Egypt when Akhenaten had his brief day in the blazing sun.
-But because a majority of scholars downplay the historicity of the Exodus—there is certainly no corroborating evidence massive numbers of Hebrews fled Egypt at any point in ancient history—again this seems unlikely.
+But because the great majority of scholars today downplay the historicity of the Exodus—there is certainly no corroborating evidence massive numbers of Hebrews fled Egypt at any point in ancient history—again this seems unlikely.
 Still, it doesn't take huge crowds of Hebrews in Egypt to introduce the idea of monotheism into Israelite thinking.
-One "Joseph" is certainly enough.
+All you need is one average Joe, or Joseph.

-All in all, the evidence seems to weigh heavily against the argument that the Hebrews caught the monotheism bug from contact with the aten, or even just the simple conception there's only one god.
-With no obvious channels of communication on either side, it's improbable Akhenaten's revolution could in any way have influenced or even inspired Hebrew thought.
-Furthermore, how many of the world's great inventions have cropped up independently in different places?
+With that, the evidence seems to weigh heavily against the argument that the Hebrews came into contact with the aten and from that caught the monotheism bug, or even heard about the belief in only one god.
+With no obvious channels of communication on either side, it's improbable Akhenaten's revolution could in any way have influenced or even been the inspiration for Hebrew one-god thinking.
+Think about how many of the world's great inventions have cropped up independently in different places.
 Writing and literature, for instance, arose in both the West and the East with no apparent connection between them, as did agriculture, drama and ship-building.

-Thus, proximity in time or space alone is merely circumstantial evidence and doesn't constitute a compelling case, since it's perfectly possible some ancient Hebrew came up with the idea of monotheism all on his own.
-After all, all he had to say was "Maybe there's just one god."
+Thus, proximity in time or space alone is merely circumstantial evidence and doesn't constitute a compelling case from any Amarna-Israelite connection.
+It's perfectly possible some ancient Hebrew came up with the idea of monotheism all on his own.
+After all, all he had to say was "Hmmm, I wonder if there's just one god?"
 Even in a world predicated on polytheistic traditions, how hard is that?

 And then you open the Bible to Psalm 104, the great manifesto of God's all-encompassing power, and read how He created grass for cattle to eat, and trees for birds to nest in, and the sea for ships to sail and fish to swim in:

-And then among the remains of Amarna culture you read the Hymn to the Aten, purportedly written by Akhenaten himself, which says:
+Among the remains of Amarna culture was found a Hymn to the Aten, purportedly written by Akhenaten himself.
+It reads:

-The similarity is simply astounding.
-Comparing these passages, who could argue against some form of cultural exchange moving from Egypt to Israel—and, given the chronology, we must suppose the sharing took place in that direction—how can we avoid the conclusion that the ancient Hebrew who wrote Psalm 104 has somehow borrowed from Akhenaten's Hymn to the Aten?
+The similarity is fairly astounding.
+Comparing these passages, who could argue against some form of cultural exchange moving from Egypt to Israel—and, given the chronology, one must suppose the sharing took place in that direction—how can we avoid the conclusion that the ancient Hebrew who wrote Psalm 104 has somehow borrowed from Akhenaten's Hymn to the Aten?

 And if there is contact there, why not elsewhere?
-If that's the case, there clearly was some channel of intercultural communication, some literary turnpike now invisible.
-But if we imagine a road of some sort running between Akhetaten and ancient Jerusalem, what are we really creating: a history or a novel?
-And by doing so, are we not at risk of saying more about ourselves than the odd, beguiling world Akhenaten built, whose slanted light still shines from beneath sand and walls and scripture?
-History, you'll remember, means "question," and that is exactly where the history of Akhenaten leaves us.
+But if we imagine an invisible turnpike of some sort running between Akhetaten and ancient Jerusalem, what are we really creating: a history or a novel?
+And by doing so, are we not at risk of saying more about ourselves than the odd, beguiling world Akhenaten built, whose slanted light still shines from beneath sand and stone and scripture?
+Historiai, you'll remember, means "questions," and that is exactly what the history of Akhenaten leaves behind.